-1.11.10 Population
+1.9.11 Population

+Population buffers are provided as the estimated total number of people living within the specified area as of the year 2000 census, calculated by multiplying a blockgroup population density by the area of the blockgroup lying within the buffer area and then taking the sum.
 Population data at the block group level is obtained from US Census Bureau for the year 2000 and block group boundaries are extracted from TeleAtlas database.
 Data from these two sources are then merged together by blockgroup key to create a new shapefile.
 This shapefile is then split into a series of shapefiles based on its designated State Plane projection.
 New columns are added to calculate area of each block group polygon in km2 and then to calculate the population density in number of persons per km2.
 Points locations are buffered, and the population densities and areas of the block groups within the buffer are used to calculate the total number of individuals within certain radii (measured in meters).
 These variables appear in the database with names such as pop_s01000.

-1.11.11 Emissions Data
+1.9.12 Emissions Data

 EPA's Emission Inventory and Analysis Group prepares a national database, the National Emission Inventory (NEI), of air emissions information with input from numerous State and local air agencies, from tribes, and from industry.
 The NEI database includes estimates of facility-specific Criteria Air Pollutants (CAPs) and Hazardous Air Pollutants (HAPs) emissions, along with their source-specific parameters necessary for modeling, such as location and facility characteristics (stack height, exit velocity, temperature, etc.).
-The latest and most updated NEI data available is the third and final version of the 2002 NEI data posted in January 2008.
-Using these data, the EAC sums the total tonnage of NO_x, SO2, PM{2.5}, PM10, and CO emitted from short stacks within 3 km and from tall stacks between 3km and 15 km or 30 km of locations of interest.
+The latest and most updated NEI data available is the third and final version of the $\underline{2002\ NEI}$ data posted in January 2008.
+Using these data, the EAC sums the total tonnage of NO_X , SO_2 , $PM{2.5}$, PM{10} , and CO emitted from short stacks within 3 km and from tall stacks between 3km and

+15 km or 30 km of locations of interest.
 Facilities having stack heights of at least 30 meters (98.425 feet) are considered "tall" stack facilities.
 The rest are considered "short" stack facilities.

 Table 14.
 Emissions variable names